-What kind of place is Queen Victoria Market?
+What kind of place

-'It's a market, it's an institution, it's a legacy, it's a tradition'
+'lt's a market, it's a

-Community Engagement Phase 1, Vox Pop
+Community Engagement Heritage

-Heritage

-'The sheds should still be open.
-They need paint and love and electricity, not reconstruction'
+'The sheds should

-Community Engagement Phase 2, Participate Melbourne
+not reconstruction Community Engagement Facilities

-Facilities

-'There is no place for people to load - especially for the butchers and fish mongers'
+'There is no place for

-Community Engagement Phase 1, trader discussion group

-'Queen Street is dangerous due to the number of deliveries' unity Engagement Phase 1, trader discussion group
+Community Engagement 'Queen Street is da 'Need to modernise

-'Need to modernise amenities and customer comforts'

-Community Engagement Phase 1, trader discussion group

-Attractions:

-'Better trading hours.
+Trader amenities with the inclusion

+• Facilities for delivery and waste

+· Reducing conflicts between service

+The City of Melbourne will continue to

+Sustainability 'I would love to see a clear commitment to recycling and waste management' Feedback form, March 2015 Parking 'Parking for customers is the most important thing for traders' Feedback form, March 2015 Engagement 'I feel feedback has definitely been taken on board since previous meetings which is lovely to feel as though you are being heard and part of the process' Feedback form, March 2015 What kind of place is Queen Victoria Market?
+'It's a market, it's an institution, it's a legacy, it's a tradition' Community Engagement Phase 1, Vox Pop Heritage 'The sheds should still be open.
+They need paint and love and electricity, not reconstruction' Community Engagement Phase 2, Participate Melbourne Facilities 'There is no place for people to load - especially for the butchers and fish mongers' Community Engagement Phase 1, trader discussion group 'Queen Street is dangerous due to the number of deliveries' Community Engagement Phase 1, trader discussion group 'Need to modernise amenities and customer comforts' Community Engagement Phase 1, trader discussion group Attractions: 'Better trading hours.
 It opens too early, and closes before anywhere else in the city.
-Tourists are constantly surprised that the market is already closing and they are just arriving'

-Community Engagement Phase 2, Participate Melbourne

-'The market must still be able to function during the renewal and continuity of trade with minimum interruption or adequate compensation'

-Trader discussion group, November 2013

-Retail, hospitality and services

-'Let the market decide.
+Tourists are constantly surprised that the market is already closing and they are just arriving' Community Engagement Phase 2, Participate Melbourne Minimise disruption 'The market must still be able to function during the renewal and continuity of trade with minimum interruption or adequate compensation' Trader discussion group, November 2013 Retail, hospitality and services 'Let the market decide.
 People are wonderfully creative.
 They will come up with all kinds of things that you can't believe.
 Just make it easy for them to do it.
-And make sure it is not someone's fifteenth formulaic hospitality outlet'

-(Participate Melbourne, work at or for the market (trader / staff)
+And make sure it is not someone's fifteenth formulaic hospitality outlet' (Participate Melbourne, work at or for the market (trader / staff)

+Weather protection